SwissDataScienceCenter/renku/docs/tutorials/own_machine/05_start_renku_session.rst

    .. note::

-       Note: Renku may inform you that the container image for the current commit does not yet exist on your machine, and renku will offer to build it for you.
+       Note: Renku may inform you that the container image for the current commit does not yet exist on your machine, and Renku will offer to build it for you.
 Say yes!

 #. **Open the session in your browser.**
    When the session starts, it will print out a url where the session is running.